New Student Support

 s to each first-year student.
 Advisors and peer mentors assist ﬁrst-year students in their academic and social transition to college life.
 Advisors play a key role in helping students learn policies and procedures, choose classes each term, and understand the campus culture.
 Peer Mentors teach students about campus resources and help them make connections to the people and values of campus.

-During their ﬁrst three terms, students enroll in either the first-year liberal studies sequence or in one of two tracks in the honors program (Foundations or Logos).
+During their ﬁrst three terms, students enroll in either the first-year inquiry sequence or in one of two tracks in the honors program (Foundations or Logos).